Does this ADHD chaos sound like you?

 Will I need ADHD medication for the rest of my life?

-Medication can be incredibly helpful for many ADHDers.
+Medication can be incredibly helpful for many ADHDers, but often gets dismissed out of pocket because of the stigma it carries.
 In fact studies show success rates as high as 90% for stimulant medications once participants find the right one for them, meaning that 90% of participants experienced significant improvements in ADHD symptoms.
 And when taken as prescribed, stimulants are considered safe for long-term use for most people.
 As always, you should consult your doctor to determine what the right medication is for your unique profile; there are non-stimulant options that work for many people as well.

-But ADHD meds are just one piece of the puzzle.
-Therapy, mindfulness, nervous system regulation, and coaching can all help you understand yourself better and reduce problematic ADHD symptoms.
+But ADHD meds are just one piece of the puzzle, so if they’re not for you, don’t worry.
+Therapy, mindfulness, nervous system regulation, and executive function coaching can all help you understand yourself better and reduce problematic ADHD symptoms.
 Together, we’ll look at what feels best for you — because the goal isn’t to “fix” you; it’s to help you thrive with the brain you have.

 What’s the difference between ADD and ADHD?